-Social media platforms have become a popular way to keep in contact with friends and family as well as a place to share thoughts and feelings, especially after a bereavement of a loved one.
+Social media platforms are an easy way to keep in contact with friends and family as well as a place to share your thoughts and feelings, especially after a bereavement of a loved one.

 Visit your late loved one’s favourite places

-Places which conjure up fond memories of times gone by can also be a great place to visit to commemorate a loved one’s birthday, wedding anniversary or the anniversary of their death.
+Places which conjure up fond memories of times gone by are also great places to visit to commemorate a loved one’s birthday, wedding anniversary or the anniversary of their death.

 Rachel, who writes for Connections of Hope, told us that she struggled during the first birthday of her husband after he passed away: “The shock had worn off and I was in the midst of staring grief right in the face.
 It was torture, really, and no one prepares you for this.